plone/plone.recipe.codeanalysis/README.rst

     Set maximum allowed line length.
 Default is 79.

 **jshint**
     If set to True, jshint code analysis is run.
 Default is False.
+Please note that plone.recipe.codeanalysis requires jshint >= 1.0.

 **jshint-bin**
     JSHint executable.
 Default is 'jshint'.
 If you have JSHint installed on